Black garden ant: Mating flights

 Ants mate on the wing, so "flying ants" are alates (reproductive individuals), which include males and gynes (virgin queens).
-The mating (or nuptial) flights of Lasius niger usually occur around June to September throughout the species' range; in North America flights usually occur during the autumn, whereas in Europe they generally take place during the hot summer months of July and August.
+The mating (or nuptial) flights of Lasius niger usually occur around June to September throughout the species' range; in North America, flights usually occur during autumn, whereas in Europe they generally take place during the hot summer months of July and August.
 Flights can contain thousands of winged males and females.

 Disparities between local weather conditions can cause nuptial flights to be out of phase amongst widespread populations of L. niger.
 During long-lasting, hot summers, flights can take place simultaneously across the country, but overcast weather with local patches of sunshine results in a far less synchronized emergence of alates.

-Once the queens have mated they will land and discard their wings and begin to find a suitable place to dig a tunnel.
+Once the queens have mated, they will land and discard their wings and begin to find a suitable place to dig a tunnel.
 Meanwhile, males generally only live for a day or two after the mating flights and will then die.

 New nest

 After removing her wings, a queen will move quickly to find moist ground, then start digging a tunnel.
 Once the tunnel has been completed, the queen will block the entrance and retreat to the bottom.
 Subsequently, she will dig out a small chamber.
 This will serve as the claustral chamber of the new colony.
 Generally, a queen will begin to lay eggs immediately after the construction of the chamber, and the eggs will develop to imagines in 8–10 weeks.
 Until the eggs hatch and the larvae grow to maturity, a Lasius niger queen will not eat, relying on the protein of her wing muscles to be broken down and digested.
-In some cases, a Lasius niger queen may eat her own eggs in order to survive.
+In some cases, a Lasius niger queen may eat some of her own eggs in order to survive.